Archive product

 This artifact, clearly attributable to Tuscan craftsmanship, originates from the Grand Duchy of Tuscany and can be dated to the early 18th century.
 Its condition is excellent, with signs of wear consistent with its age.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+This style emerged during Napoleon’s reign, heavily influenced by Roman and Greek decorative motifs.

 Attributes / Details